buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MechanicalPanelOutOfPlaneNegative.md

 # Pset_MechanicalPanelOutOfPlaneNegative

-Properties for Mechanical Panels Out Of Plane Negative.
+Properties for Mechanical Panels Out Of Plane Negative.<!-- end of definition -->

 ## Comments